openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 .. meta:
     frontend_status: Done

 A *method body* is a block of code that implements a method.
-A semicolon or an empty body (i.e., no body at all) indicate the lack of implementation.
+A semicolon, or an empty body (i.e., no body at all) indicate the lack of implementation.

-An abstract or native method must have an empty body.
+An *abstract* or *native* method must have an empty body.

 A :index:`compile-time error` particularly occurs if:

--  the body of an *abstract* or *native* method declaration is a block.
+-  The body of an *abstract* or *native* method declaration is a block.
--  a method declaration is neither *abstract* nor *native*, but its body is empty or is a semicolon.
+-  A method declaration is neither *abstract* nor *native*, but its body is empty, or is a semicolon.

 See :ref:`Return Statements` for the rules that apply to *return* statements